Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/19-Softmax-Function/README.md

 chess_separator();
 ```

-With the exponential function of all inputs computed, the softmax function is evaluated by the kernel code shown below.
+After computing exponential values for all inputs, the kernel evaluates the softmax function in the following code segment.
 The first loop sums exponential values in individual vector lanes.
-Next, individual vector lanes are summed, and the scalar processor is invoked to compute a scale factor, which is the inverse of the sum.
-The final loop multiples all the exponential values by the scale factor and sends the result to output.
+The kernel then sums the lanes and uses the scalar processor to compute a scale factor, which is the inverse of the sum.
+The final loop multiplies all exponential values by the scale factor and sends the results to the output.

 ```cpp
 // accumulate all vectors to determine scale factor